 How we implemented video conference in TikkTalk

-TikkTalk is a Norwegian marketplace for the interpreters.
+TikkTalk is a Norwegian marketplace for the interpreters (the full case study is available here).
 The client will book the services of a specialist, and the interpretation session is handled via the video call between them.

 We implemented this option with the help of Pexip – an application based on WebRTC.
 It allows handling the call with several participants, to add new members during the session, and to access the call from a third-party platform, like Skype.